 Well, if I ever decide to return to this lovely country, I’m probably going to stay somewhere like this quaint hillside cottage, which is surprisingly affordable to rent.
 The views look fabulous, and the listing even says they’re happy to host artists!
 Sign me up.

-A Romantic Jungle Treehouse
+A Romantic Jungle Abode

 If a warm-weather getaway sounds more your speed, I think this unique jungle treehouse in Hawaii would be ideal.
 Those big, beautiful windows will provide all the natural light you’ll ever need, and when you need a break from writing, you can go down below and just lounge on the hanging bed, contemplating your next great novel.